sexualsalt774/mythic-framework-mysql/README.md

 # Mythic Framework (MySQL Conversion)

+** THIS IS A MAJOR WIP REPO! main branch has a few resources ready to go

 **Work In Progress** MySQL conversion for the Mythic Framework.
 All Credits goto the original authors